 I intend to buy the book soon anyway, for its inherent interest.
 A bodhrán is a drum, a traditional instrument in Irish music, and in part the book is about that music and its makers.
 John Keane was beloved for his warm, sometimes sentimental portrayals of Irish people and their ways.

-He died in 2002 at 73, but can speak to us today via Youtube.
+He died in 2002 ,at 73, but can speak to us today via Youtube.
 Here he is, some years before his death, speaking frankly yet disarmingly of drink in his life.
 The unvarnished opener: “No man was ever born in this world with such a passionate love of liquor as myself”.
 Having read of his life, it sounds to me like he enjoyed drink without actually abusing it, but as befits a good storyteller the tale here beguiles even if it took a toll.

-A bar in Listowel called John B. Keane is named in his memory, a fact as endearing as it seems to me quintessentially Irish.
+A bar in Listowel is called John B. Keane in his memory, a fact as endearing as it seems to me quintessentially Irish.

 Another stop on the mental itinerary I construct of travels post-Covid 19 is John B. Keane’s in Listowel.
 I add it to locales in Myanmar, Gibraltar, Kolkata, Woolwich London, and a score of other places knit together only by my interest, in my way.

 Note re image: the image above was sourced from the Facebook site of John B. Keane Bar, here.
 All intellectual property therein belongs solely to the lawful owner.
 Used for educational and historical purposes.
 All feedback welcomed.